We all love the holiday season.

 There’s a common misconception that using no more than 30 percent of your credit card balances is the best move for your credit, but the reality is that having no debt at all is considerably better.
 That doesn’t mean never using your cards — it just means paying them off in a timely manner.”

 “Develop a plan to reduce your balances.
 One of the quickest ways to improve your credit score is to reduce your credit card balances to below 30 percent of their available credit.

 Start with your highest balances first...and start in on your cards with lower balances.
 Your ultimate goal should be to reduce your balances to zero.”

 Tip #14: Cut off unnecessary expenses

-“If you want to save more money in the upcoming year, cut out any unnecessary expenses and leave them in 2019.
+“If you want to save more money in the upcoming year, cut out any unnecessary expenses and leave them in (the past year).

 Nonessentials range from entertainment services to buying coffee each morning.
 Although it may not seem like a big change, buying coffee is roughly five/six dollars a day, (which) amounts to about $2,000 a year.
-This is a great amount that you can accumulate in 2020.
+This is a great amount that you can accumulate in (the new year).